My Farm Story

 As a young professional in Boston, I had little space to garden at my home.
 Fortunately, I was able to rent a community garden plot, where I began growing vegetables and flowers.
 I loved having my hands in the dirt and watching a seed grow into a vegetable.
 Nature in action!

-When I moved to the North Shore, I volunteered with the New Entry Sustainable Farming Project, a program of Tufts University that provides support for people at who want to pursue farming.
-Their incubator farm at Moraine Farm n Beverly, Mass. leases small plots of land to new and beginning farmers.
+When I moved to the North Shore, I volunteered with the New Entry Sustainable Farming Project, a program of Tufts University that provides support for people who want to pursue farming.
+Their incubator farm at Moraine Farm in Beverly, Mass., leases small plots of land to new and beginning farmers.

 I’m thrilled that I’ve been able to honor my family’s legacy and pursue this new career.
 I’m always looking for better ways to farm local flowers year-round, improve my business and environmental practices, delight my customers, and serve my community.